Gamification & More

 Before reading further, learn more about Overwatch Nodes and how centralized subnets are not possible in the Hypertensor network, and how nodes graduate subnet node classifications.
 We built every feature in Hypertensor around ensuring decentralized AI.

-Subnets that are built as a centralized or permissioned network are at risk of having a 66% takeover.
+Subnets that are built as a centralized and permissioned network are at risk of having a 66% takeover.

 The consensus mechanism is built specifically to incentivize decentralization and put centralized subnets at high risk of being taken over in a 66% takeover attack.
 Centralized subnets are unlikely to have a way to deterministically know if a node is doing its job and may rely on "if you're staked, you're a subnet node".
 With this system, nodes will graduate through classifications without knowing if they are doing the job of the node.
 In Hypertensor, just because you're a staked participant and registered onchain, doesn't automatically determine if you're a subnet node.